gravity-platform/doc/source/_pages/api/event.md

 We created an [example worker implementation in our Github organization](https://github.com/libgraviton/graviton-worker-example/tree/master).
 Please take a look at this example implementation (see the file [src/Worker.php](https://github.com/libgraviton/graviton-worker-example/blob/master/src/Worker.php) for a complete code example).

+## Java base library

+We maintain a [Java base library](https://github.com/libgraviton/graviton-worker-base-java) that simplifies the creation of Java based workers.